RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Miximage resolution**

 It's possible to select betweeen the 1280x960, 1920x1440 and 640x480 resolutions for the generated miximages.
 It's normally recommended to use the default option 1280x960 which gives good image quality without slowing down ES-DE too much.
 But for very weak machines, 640x480 may be a better option.
-The 1920x1440 resolution is normally not recommended as it brings little quality improvements over 1280x960 and slows down the gamelist browsing.
+The 1920x1440 resolution is normally not recommended as it brings little quality improvements over 1280x960 while slowing down the application and taking up more disk space.

 **Horizontal screenshot fit**